RODEO ASSOCIATION, INC.

 15. If the automatic barrier does not work but the contestant or team makes a qualified run, a re-run will be given on the same stock before the stock may be competed on by another con-testant.
 Judge has the option to waive the 10 second penalty and the time will stand as it is.

 16. If an animal must be brought back for a re-run, it should be brought back with several other animals and no excess stress should be placed on said animal which will offer the contestant an unfair advantage or disadvantage (whichever the case may be) over the other contestants in that event.

-17. Stock in timed events shall be drawn as much as 2-2½ hours before the performance.
-All stock must be drawn by number, including team roping cattle.
+17. Stock in timed events may be drawn as much as 3 hours and no less than 1 hour before each performance and slack of all 1st approved KPRA sanctioned rodeos.
+All stock mst be drawn by number, including team roping cattle.

 18. All changes in lists of timed events in order to split horses, etc. must be made before any stock for that event is loaded in chutes.
 After stock is loaded, contestants must compete in order listed.